Supporting High Tech Careers for Hawaiʻi

 We are building and investing in long-term aerospace development projects that can bring more job opportunities and revenue to the State of Hawaiʻi.
-Hawaiʻi’s unique geographic position and geological makeup create many opportunities for high-tech, high-paying jobs in the aerospace industry.
-We envision high-tech research and development that will fuel industries and products for Earth and space exploration.
+The Islands’ geographic location and geological makeup offer unique opportunities for high-tech, high-paying jobs in the aerospace industry.
+We envision research and development to fuel new industries and products that benefit sustainability on Earth and advance space exploration.

 Small Vehicle Launch Operations